South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 South Carolina Schedule Analysis

-- The Gamecocks beat the No. 5-ranked Stanford Cardinal, 76-71, on November 20, which goes down as their signature win of the season.
+- The Gamecocks' best win of the season came in a 76-71 victory versus the No. 5 Stanford Cardinal on November 20.

-- The Gamecocks have the most Quadrant 1 wins in the nation (15).
+- The Gamecocks have 15 wins against Quadrant 1 opponents, the most in the nation.

-- South Carolina has eight wins against Quadrant 2 teams, tied for the ninth-most in Division 1.
+- South Carolina has eight wins against Quadrant 2 opponents, tied for the ninth-most in the nation.

 South Carolina 2022-23 Best Wins